newtvn/littlevisions/README.md

 ## About

 LittleVisions is a creative platform for children to build interactive stories with various characters, plot twists, and much more.
-This project aims to inspire kids to express their imagination and storytelling abilities.
+This project aims to inspire kids to express their imagination and storytelling abilities whilst giving them a rather cinematic and ambient platform.

 ## Demo